 - Wear large frames that hide any irregularities of your under-eye skin.
-Avoid rimless glasses and wear darker shades such as navy blue, brown or black glasses frames.
+If you have dark circles due to specs, avoid rimless glasses and wear darker shades such as navy blue, brown or black glasses frames.

 - Take your specs off when you are taking rest and don’t need vision correction.
 This will give your eyes some rest and prevent the development of dark circles.

 - Use eye masks to deal with problems such as dry eyes and inflammation of ocular vessels.
 This will reduce puffiness and soothe your eyes.
 However, you won’t see the effects from a single application.

 - Apply fresh lemon juice to the dark skin.
 Lemon has skin lightening properties and will get you rid of dark circles.
 But, do a patch test before to make sure your skin is not allergic to lemon.

 Prolonged use of prescription glasses might lead to dark circles due to specs if you invest in the wrong frame size.
 Wearing lightweight frames will put less pressure on your eyes and there will be less room for dark circles.